MicrosoftDocs/bingmaps-docs/BingMaps/venues/label.md

 |----------|----------------|------|-------------|
 | text     | string         |  ✔   | Text to display in the label. |
 | rects    | [rectangle] [] |      | Rectangles to try to place the text of the label in. |

+### Rectangles

+Each rectangle should be tested in order and only drawn if the text fits in the rectangle and it does not overlap another label.
+For polygons, the current ordering is that the first rectangle is horizontal and fits within the polygon, and the second is not constrained by being horizontal but is the largest oriented rectangle that fits in the polygon.

 ## Example